 As noted in my recent review of Roz Morris' travel diary book Not Quite Lost: Travels without a Sense of Direction, Roz's afterward for that darling travel diary truly fascinated and more importantly, intrigued me.
 So I requested she write a post for this blog based on some of the things she mentioned there.
 Without … Continue reading Guest Author Post by Roz Morris: Out of sight, but not out of mind

 Recently a friend of mine posted on Facebook a link to a Buzzfeed article "13 Children’s Books That Encourage Kindness Towards Others."
 Admittedly, I am familiar with only two of the books on that list.
 One is the Dr. Seuss book "Horton Hears a Who," which certainly fits the bill.
 The other, however, is Shel … Continue reading A Buzzfeed Blunder on Children’s Books

-One of my favorite authors: Maggie O'Farrell There are very few authors I find compelling enough to want to read every one of their books.
+An overview of the books by one of my favorite authors: Maggie O'Farrell There are very few authors I find compelling enough to want to read every one of their books.
 One of those few is Maggie O'Farrell.
 I first discovered O'Farrell's work with her fourth novel, The Vanishing Act of Esme Lennox.
-This intriguing book about an elderly ex-mental patient … Continue reading My Reading of Maggie O’Farrell’s Novels
+This intriguing … Continue reading My Reading of Maggie O’Farrell’s Novels

 This past year has been an intense one - not because of my reading, but because of my "day job" and everyday life in general.
 So getting away from it all with books has been especially important for me.
 As I wait on a book tour to publish one of my reviews, and work on … Continue reading My 2015 Reading Statistics